amudhan-mohan/Python-Programming-Lab/Samp2.md

 dog.speak()     # Output: Dog barks

 # Aim: To Create a Python program to simulate a basic bank account system with deposit, withdrawal, and balance inquiry functionalities, along with operator overloading for account operations.
+Aim: To create a Python program that models a transportation company's vehicle management system with a hierarchy of classes representing various vehicle types, allowing flexible management and polymorphic display of vehicle information.

+    Thus the Python program that models a transportation company's vehicle management system with a hierarchy of classes representing various vehicle types, allowing flexible management and polymorphic display of vehicle information has been executed successfully.